 There is no set Camino de Santiago cost.
 How much you spend depends on many factors.
-You can walk the Camino de Santiago for 25 Euros per person a day or spend over 50 Euros per day.
+You can walk the Camino de Santiago for 25 Euros per person a day or spend over 50 Euros pp. per day.
 I’ve had days when I spent 20 Euros as well as 50-euro days on the same Camino.
-It all depends on how much you can and want to spend, how much comfort you need, etc. In this post, I’m discussing what you can get spending 25, 35, and 50+ Euros per person per day on the Camino, give a detailed breakdown of my Camino budget, and give some money-saving tips.
+It all depends on how much you can and want to spend and how much comfort you need.

 Camino de Santiago cost – 25, 35, and 50+ Euros per day

-I’m giving an overview of what you can afford to walk the Camino on these budgets, it doesn’t mean you have to stick and stay only in public albergues if you have 25 Euros per day it just shows that most of the time it’ll be your best accommodation option.
-Accommodation and food are the main expenses on the Camino.
-Laundry and luggage delivery service are two other expenses many pilgrims have but both are optional.
-You can do hand-washing and carry your backpack.
-Some days you might have some extra expenses such as entrance fees, etc.
+I’m giving an overview of what you can get walking the Camino on these budgets.
+It doesn’t mean you have to stick and stay only in public albergues if you have 25 Euros per day it just shows that most of the time it’ll be your best option.
+Accommodation and food are two main expenses on the Camino.
+Laundry and luggage delivery service are two other expenses many pilgrims have, both are optional.
+You can wash your clothes by hand and carry your backpack.

-If your budget is 25 Euros per person per day
+25 Euros per person per day

-- Accommodation – public albergues, 10 Euros
+- Accommodation – public albergues, 10-15 Euros.

-- Food – grocery shopping – 10-12 Euros
+- Food – grocery shopping – 10-12 Euros.

 - Extras – 3-4 Euros.